rust-lang-nursery/rust-cookbook/src/web/clients/download/basic.md

 Creates a target [`File`] with name obtained from [`Response::url`] within [`tempdir()`] and copies downloaded data into it with [`io::copy`].
-The temporary directory is automatically removed on `run` function return.
+The temporary directory is automatically removed on program exit.

 ```rust,edition2018,no_run
 use error_chain::error_chain;